hasmeet4u/BI-Projects/Shopify App Analysis/README.md.txt

-   # My Power BI Project
+Shopify App Analysis – Power BI Project Objective: Evaluate trends and success factors of apps on the Shopify App Store using publicly available data, with a focus on user engagement, app performance, and developer responsiveness.

- Review the landscape of apps on the Shopify platform, using data scraped from publicly available Shopify websites.  figure out what key factors play into the success of a Shopify app.
+Tools: Power BI, Excel, DAX, Data Modeling